How to Spin and Weave Thick and Thin Yarn - Gherkin's Bucket Collaboration

 Since I knew that the lace yarn was plied Z, I spun the singles in S, to ply with the lace in Z. I didn't want to remove any twist from the lace.

 I noticed right away how strong the uptake was on my singles, and needed to be careful not to let go of my fiber for risk of it getting yanked out of my hands.
 Though I didn't want to let go of the fiber, I also made sure not to have a death-grip either.
 I got into a rhythm pretty quickly with a draft of thick and a few drafts of thin.
 I wasn't much more methodical than that, as I wanted a more organic look to the thick and thin yarn.

-Weave with the lace-weight yarn, keeping maintaining a 12 ppi (picks per inch).
-Every few inches insert two picks of the chunky handspun yarn to create a fun texture.
+Weave with the laceweight yarn, maintaining a beat of 12 ppi (picks per inch).
+Every few inches, insert two picks of the chunky handspun yarn to create a fun texture.

 Gherkin’s Bucket, created in 2008 by Krysten (a.k.a.
 “Gherkin”), specializes in high-quality hand-dyed yarn and fiber, handspun yarns, and patterns for knit and crochet.
 Currently Krysten is enjoying her freshly-built dye studio, which is enabling her to create even larger quantities to supply eager crafters everywhere!
 Find Gherkin’s Bucket online at www.GherkinsBucket.com and in local yarn stores in Arizona.